rovidkashyap/react-interview-questions/Hooks/14 - UseCallBack Hook in React/usecallback-hook/README.md

-The useCallback hook in React is used to memoize callback functions, ensuring they only change if one of the dependencies changes.
+The `useCallback` hook in React is used to memoize callback functions, ensuring they only change if one of the dependencies changes.
 This can help improve performance by preventing unnecessary re-creations of functions, which can avoid unnecessary re-renders in child components that rely on those functions.

 - **First Argument**: A function that you want to memoize.

-    -**Second Argument**: An array of dependencies.
+- **Second Argument**: An array of dependencies.
 The callback wil only be re-created if one of these dependencies has changed since the last render.

 ## When to Use `useCallBack`